 Becket Fund, ACLU Hit Florida over Denial of Kosher Food to Jewish Prisoners The Becket Fund and the ACLU team up to defend religious freedom for all

-Washington D.C. – Today, the Becket Fund for Religious Liberty and the American Civil Liberties Union (ACLU) jointly filed a friend-of-the-court brief criticizing the State of Florida for refusing to provide a kosher diet to Jewish prisoners.
+Washington D.C. – Today, Becket and the American Civil Liberties Union (ACLU) jointly filed a friend-of-the-court brief criticizing the State of Florida for refusing to provide a kosher diet to Jewish prisoners.
 Florida is the only large prison system in the country that still denies a kosher diet to Jews.

-“Prisoners surrender many of their physical rights at the jailhouse door, but they do not surrender the fundamental right of conscience,” said Luke Goodrich, Deputy General Counsel at the Becket Fund for Religious Liberty.
+“Prisoners surrender many of their physical rights at the jailhouse door, but they do not surrender the fundamental right of conscience,” said Luke Goodrich, Deputy General Counsel at Becket.
 “Bureaucratic stubbornness should not prevent a small number of prisoners from peacefully following the centuries-old commands of Judaism.”

 In its appeal, Florida claims that a kosher diet is too expensive to be required by federal law.
 However, at least thirty-five states and the federal government maintain kosher diets without problems of cost.
 Moreover, from 2004 to 2007, Florida itself provided a Jewish dietary program that cost only a fraction of one percent of its annual food budget.